Updated: 14th October 2020

 Google Street view was the first interactive 360 experience that went mainstream, it was the first place I saw my first 360 photo.
 These days it’s hard to imagine a time where I couldn’t explore a random street in London or even Thailand from the comfort of my own home.
 Now millions of people do just that, so it’s not surprising many are now keen to contribute to this amazing library of 360 images.
 Thankfully it has now become easier than ever to add your own images to Google Street View and believe it or not you can get started for less than £100.

 Don’t believe me?
-Here’s my Street View profile that has racked up nearly 7 million views, many of the photos were taken with my first 360 camera that now only costs as little as £70.
+Here’s my Street View profile that has racked up over 17 million views:

 The number of 360 cameras around these day has exploded compared to just a year or two, this means there are now loads of options you can choose from.
 If you want a simple, all in one solution or a 360 camera specifically for uploading to Google street view there are definitely options out there that are better than others.
 Google has minimum requirements for uploading 360 images onto its street view platform, so you’ll need to make sure you have a camera that meets their standards.